Stay on the homestead

 We also have great places to sit or stand in the gardens where you can take in the 360-degree views.
 The boat shed provides a great retreat away from the weather, with enough space for table tennis (or even makeshift badminton!) and a pot-bellied stove over which to tell tall tales.
 You can even take the time to do yoga or meditate in our studio.

 Activities from the doorstep

 We can put you in touch with local tutrsin kayaking and stand up paddle and if the tide and weather is right, you might be able to set off from the slipway, to explore the sheltered tidal Grange River channel provides miles of pleasant waters, teeming with wildlife and the seal colony only 400 metres away.
 Kayaking from the house gives access to the dunes and glorious sandy two mile long beach at Streedagh – where a number of ships from the Spanish Armada were sunk.

-We also provide a few bicycles so you might explore the locality in your own time and at your own pace.
-Two local rides should easily get you north to Mullaghmore Harbour with the stunning coastal ride past Classiebawn Castle or south to Lissadel House, former home of Countess Markievicz and regularly visited by WB Yeats.
+If you are interested in cycling, you can hire bicycles from Wild Atlantic Wheels (contact email@example.com) Two local rides should easily get you north to Mullaghmore Harbour with the stunning coastal ride past Classiebawn Castle or south to Lissadel House, former home of Countess Markievicz and regularly visited by WB Yeats.

 If you wish to arrange a suitable and structured introduction to these and other activities such as yoga, we can introduce you to local specialist companies who can provide expert tuition, guidance and advanced equipment: Steve and Geraldine, although experienced kayakers found lots to learn with Sligo Kayak.
 The locally based Wild Atlantic Wheels have the added attraction of electric bikes!

 By arrangement, we can also provide safe storage for your own cycles and safe boat launching from our private slipway.